uname-yang/Slides/PITCHME.md

 * The `Producer API` allows an application to `publish` a stream of records `to` one or more Kafka `topics`.
 * The `Consumer API` allows an application to `subscribe to` one or more `topics` and `process` the stream of `records` produced to them.
-* The `Streams API` allows an application to `act as a stream processor`, consuming an input stream from one or more topics and producing an output stream to one or more output topics, effectively `transforming the input streams to output streams`.
+* The `Streams API` allows an application to `act as a stream processor`.
 * The `Connector API` allows building and running reusable producers or consumers that connect Kafka topics to existing applications or data systems.
-For example, a connector to a relational database might capture every change to a table.

 #VSLIDE